tytydraco/yessleep/out/Im_a_Cop_on_the_Navajo_Reservation_I_Investigated_a_Killer_Who_Steals_His_Victims_Skin_Part_4.md

 "The great rock," Ben murmurs, leaning in.
 His eyes scan the map, pausing over specific landmarks.
 "I remember hearing stories about a colossal stone formation near the southern edge of the reservation.
 Townsfolk call it 'Chronicle Ridge' because of the ancient petroglyphs on it."

 Izzy points to a spot on the map, "And look, there's a river that bends right around it.
-If Chester's words are to be believed, this could be the place where the Demon Slayer is hidden."
+If Chester's words are to be believed, this could be the place where the Water-Born is hidden."

 A spark of hope ignites within me.
 "We need to go there.
 If there's even a chance that we can find this Child of Water and bring her to brother's side, we have to take it."